A Simple Daily Health Tracker (Free Download)

 The magic isn’t in tracking everything.

-It’s in tracking just enough to see yourself clearly.
+It’s in tracking just enough to see yourself a little more clearly.

 So I wanted something that felt different.